Hovnanian Enterprises, Inc. (HOV) CEO Ara Hovnanian on Q4 2020 Results - Earnings Call Transcript

 Ara Hovnanian

 There has been a little bit of extension, and it varies quite a bit by market.
 And the bottlenecks change.
-It's like what is that game with the bobbing heads [indiscernible].
-Yes, sometimes, appliances are a problem, and then luxury vinyl planks are a problem, different things become a problem at different moments, and that can extend cycle time.
+It's like what is that game with the bobbing heads, whack-a-mole , yes, sometimes, appliances are a problem, and then luxury vinyl planks are a problem, different things become a problem at different moments, and that can extend cycle time.
 But overall, it's just starting to stabilize.
 And I think we'll make some progress.

 Operator